 ARTICLE XII – COMPLETE AGREEMENT

 This Agreement and its appendices constitute the entire Agreement between the parties governing all mandatory and permissive subjects of collective bargaining.
 Except for those terms and conditions of employment covered by the Faculty Handbook, this Agreement is intended to supersede all oral or written agreements heretofore made and may not be changed, modified, or amended except by an explicit agreement in writing signed by authorized agents of the parties.
 The parties agree that in negotiations leading to this Agreement, each had the full opportunity to present and discuss all subjects which they were obliged to discuss.
+Unless otherwise specified in this Agreement, unit members are subject to the relevant provisions detailed in the Faculty Handbook and other college policies that apply to all college employees.

 ARTICLE XIII – ACADEMIC FREEDOM AND RIGHTS